Data infrastructure for the AI era

 Marketing teams using AI tools

 Run AI-powered ad optimisation, GenAI content tools, or similar.
-When AI tools process customer data, the EU AI Act applies.
+As soon as AI tools process customer data, the EU AI Act applies.

 Compliance leads